diparrag/IPTV/README.md

 ## Solution
 To make a solution, I need follow this step:
-1. Study about IPTV.
+* Step 1: Study about IPTV.
-2. Make a hypothesis.
+* Step 2: Make a hypothesis.
-3. Work in a possible solution.
+* Step 3: Work in a possible solution.

-> **... to be continue.**

 ## Links
 * [Page](https://diparrag.github.io/IPTV/)
 * [Repository](https://github.com/diparrag/IPTV)

+> ** Note: ** Currently I'm work in the step 1, when I finish it I'll update site with information about it.**